moj-analytical-services/accessorise/README.md

 eg. tables[[1]] contains the table for the first tab of the workbook, titles[[1]] contains the title for this table, and so on.

+> **NOTE:** This function will output a .XLSX file.
+You must open this file in Excel and save it in .ODS format before publishing on Gov.Uk

 #### Syntax

 ```r